14th arrondissement of Paris: Economy

 Aéroports de Paris has its head office in the arrondissement.
 In addition Société d'exploitation de l'hebdomadaire Le Point (SEBDO Le Point), the company that operates Le Point, has its head office in the arrondissement.

 SNCF, the French rail company, formerly had its head office in Montparnasse and the 14th arrondissement.

 Government and infrastructure

 La Santé Prison, operated by the Ministry of Justice, is in the arrondissement.

-The head office of the Agency for French Education Abroad (AEFE), the French international schooling network, is in the arrondissement.
+The head office of the Agency for French Education Abroad (AEFE), the French international schooling network, is located in the arrondissement.

 Culture

 The International Astronomical Union head office is located on the second floor of the Institut d'Astrophysique de Paris.
 The Théâtre Rive Gauche is located at 6, rue de la Gaîté.
 Several contemporary art galleries are also located in the 14th arrondissement, such as the Fondation Cartier pour l'Art Contemporain, the Musée Adzak and the Gallery of Montparnasse.